Annenberg Foundation

-The Annenberg Foundation is a foundation that provides funding and support to non-profit organizations.
+The Annenberg Foundation is an American foundation that provides funding and support to non-profit organizations.

 Overview

 The Annenberg Foundation was established by Walter H. Annenberg in 1989 with $1.2 billion, one-third of the assets from the sale of Annenberg's Triangle Publications.

-The Annenberg Foundation has focused on educational programming, and its efforts have also included environmental stewardship, social justice, and animal welfare.
-The foundation has roots as a traditional grantmaking institution and is also involved in the community.
+The Annenberg Foundation is a grantmaking institution that has provided money towards educational programming, environmental stewardship, social justice, and animal welfare.

 As of 2021, the foundation has $1.59 billion in assets.

 Ownership and board of directors

 Walter H. Annenberg headed the Annenberg Foundation until his death in 2002.
 Leonore Annenberg, his wife, ran it until her death in March 2009.
 Since then, the foundation's trusteeship was led by Walter's daughter Wallis Annenberg and three of her children: Lauren Bon, Gregory Annenberg Weingarten, and Charles Annenberg Weingarten.
 Wallis Annenberg died in July 2025.